quarkifii/quarkifimagiq-socket-examples/README.md

 ﻿# Quarkifi MagIQ Smart Socket Cloud API Examples

-Explore this repo to find various ways one can invoke Quarkifi MagIQ cloud APIs and control the smart socket on various use cases and develop smart energy management solutions.
+Explore this repository to find various ways one can invoke Quarkifi MagIQ cloud APIs and control the smart socket on various use cases and develop smart energy management solutions.

 # Examples